kennyle37/natures-finder/API.md

 ### patch
 ### /address
-Search a user by their original email and then update their profile
+Search a address by their old address and then update

 | Fields  | Type   |
 | --------|:------:|